soumik9883/To-Do_List_Web-app.github.io/README.md

 # To-Do_List_Web-app
-In this Project of To-Do List Web-App I have basicaly build a very common and natural looking web view page of To-Do List web-app.
-For this particular project I specially used HTML,CSS and JS.
-A To-do lists are basically a list of tasks that an individual needs to complete or accomplish.
-And a user can easily add his/hTasks are typically put in order by priority or importance.
+In this Project of the To-Do List Web-App, I have basically built a widespread and natural-looking web view page of the To-Do List web app.
+For this particular project, I especially used HTML, CSS, and JS.
+A To-do list is a list of tasks an individual needs to complete or accomplish.
+And user can easily add his/their tasks are typically put in order by priority or importance.
+Get a look at my To-Do List web app: https://dattatodolist.netlify.app/